 Hypothesis Testing in Research

 Hypothesis testing in research can be referred to as the act of testing an assumption related to a population.
-Researchers test this assumed truth by examining data collected from members within that population and determining whether or not there is enough evidence in favor for it being true – meaning, if the results show significant proof that supports what was originally hypothesized then it becomes accepted as fact; otherwise, any assumptions are dismissed until more information comes along to support them.
+Researchers test this assumed truth by examining data collected from members within that population and determining whether or not there is enough evidence in favour of it being true – meaning, if the results show significant proof that supports what was originally hypothesized then it becomes accepted as fact; otherwise, any assumptions are dismissed until more information comes along to support them.

-Hypothesis testing is basically a formal process that includes the investigation of ideas about the real world by utilizing statistics.
+Hypothesis testing is a formal process that includes the investigation of ideas about the real world by utilizing statistics.
 Testing of a hypothesis is mainly done by scientists for examining their predictions known as a hypothesis that originates from theories.

 How to Test a hypothesis in research?

 The 4 steps of the testing hypothesis in research are:

 Step 1: Defining the null and alternative hypotheses

 Before testing the hypothesis you need to create a hypothesis (it means develop predictions on which you want to perform an investigation.
 It is very much important for you to write the null (H0) and the alternative hypothesis (H1) so that they could be tested using mathematical formulas.

 An alternative hypothesis is considered to be an initial hypothesis that helps you in predicting the relationship between variables.

 For example: If you intend to perform for the investigation to test whether there is a relationship between height and gender.
 On the basis of your knowledge about human physiology you can design a hypothesis that men are taller than women.
 You for testing the hypothesis need to restate it in the following manner such as: